 Lavazza’s prior range of coffee pods were created using a mix of plastics, aluminium and foil which can take hundreds of years to break down.
 The move comes as a number of companies rethink their sustainability policies following public outcry over the use of non-organic materials which impact the environment and eco-systems of animals, and animals themselves with fatal consequences.

 In the UK, plastic waste amounts to 5 million tonnes per year with the average family throwing away 40kg that can be recycled.
-However, larger amounts are unable to be recycled due to complex productions and/or shapes including yoghurt and dessert pots.
+Larger amounts are unable to be recycled due to complex productions and/or shapes including yoghurt and dessert pots.

-Lavazza’s production pledge is a welcome addition in a world of corporations who are otherwise uninterested in sustainability.
-Not only does the move ignore middlemen of the recycling industry, but it allows consumers to recycle at home.
+Lavazza’s production pledge is a welcome addition in a world of otherwise uninterested in corporations.
+Not only does the move ignore middlemen of the recycling industry, but allows consumers to recycle at home.

-This, I hope is a step in the right direction and may prod other production houses into using eco-friendly packaging.
+This, I hope is a step in the right direction, with potential to prod other production houses into using eco-friendly packaging.
 This will allow the general public to recycle themselves, as the reach of most recycling companies is not congruent in a world of immoderateness.